EyeSeeTea/ocb-d2-scripts/README.md

 -   check-models: any valid DHIS2 metadata.
 Check the `getAllMetadataModels` function in the `sync.ts` file for the complete list
 -   ignore-models: a csv file with the models you want to ignore
--   action: action to perform on metadata: CREATE, CREATE_AND_UPDATE, DELETE.
-Metadata is **always** generated to disk even if no action is provided
+-   action: action to perform on metadata: CREATE, CREATE_AND_UPDATE, DELETE and DELETE_WITH_DATA.
+Metadata is **always** generated to disk even if no action is provided.
+DELETE_WITH_DATA is only supported for dataElements (aggregate/trackers)
 -   persist: persist changes to the server. false if omitted

 ```csv